as130/algos_final_project/README.md

 - [x] clean Atlas csv dataset (turn into .db file), clean census data (all)
 - [x] load data into python files (Jupyter notebook setup) (all)
 - [x] investigate census data
-- [ ] investigate what methods we want to use for analysis
+- [x] investigate what methods we want to use for analysis
 - [x] write more detailed proposal
+- [ ] Schedule meeting with Ghous?

 ## Presentation
 http://brown.edu/go/atlas-presentation